 Compared to swivel stools, stationary bar stools have fixed seats.
 Although you will need to get up and manually move your chair when adjusting your position, the good thing about a stationary bar stool is that you can position it based on what works for you.

 Like other seat types, bar stools are also made with a variety of materials.
 Your choice of materials will help determine how your space will look and how comfortable you can be as you use the chairs.
 When choosing your bar stool material, factor in how you will use your chair.

 For example, metal is not the most comfortable option, but it is very stylish, easy to clean, and durable.
 This is great if you want something that is low maintenance.
 Wood is also a durable material and is highly versatile, giving you many choices in terms of style.
 Many furniture designers and manufacturers add cushions and fabrics to the seat to make the generally robust material comfortable.
-Upholstered bar stools lean more on the modern and formal looks.
+Upholstered bar stools lean more toward modern and formal looks.

 We hope that the simple guidelines above will help you become an equipped furniture shopper and be a step closer to your dream space.